Regularity up to the Crack-Tip for the Mumford-Shah problem: Linearization.

-we will discuss this linear system in more detail in the Appendix, where we will show existence, uniqueness and the regularity of the solutions of (\ref{limitsystprop}), with an additional condition on the function $f$.
+we will discuss this linear system in more detail in the Appendix, where we will show existence, uniqueness and the regularity of the solutions of (\ref{limitsystprop}), under an additional condition on the function $f$.

-In order to use that the limit functions $v^0=\lim_{j\to \infty}v^j$ and $f_0=\lim_{j\to \infty}f_j$ satisfies a linear PDE we need to show that the convergence is strong enough.
-We will show this in section \ref{SceStrongConv}.
-However, since $u^j\in W^{1,2}(B_1\setminus \Gamma_{u^j})$ and the free discontinuity set $\Gamma_{u^j}$ is different for each $u^j$ every function $u^j$ in the sequence belongs to a different Sobolev space.
-This makes it rather subtle to define convergence for the sequence $u^j$.
-In order to handle the problems with $\Gamma_{u^j}$ being different for each $j$ we will show convergence for the regular part of the gradient.